timescale/docs/api/time_bucket_ng.md

 For backward compatibility with `time_bucket()` the `timezone` argument is optional.
 However, it is required for time buckets that are less than twenty four hours.

 If you call the TIMESTAMPTZ-version of the function without the `timezone` argument, the timezone defaults to the session's timezone and so the function can't be used with continuous aggregates.
+Best practice is to use `time_bucket_ng(interval, timestamptz, text)` and specify the timezone.

 ### Return value